NFL fans can apply to get paid to watch Super Bowl LVII - NewsBreak

 A company named Oddspedia hopes to hire an official novelty bet analyst for Super Bowl LVII .
 The job requires the employee to watch the entire game while getting paid $200 an hour.

-That’s a $1,000 paycheck for just five hours of work.
+That’s a $1,000 pay check for just 5 hours of work.
 Plus, the company will kick in an extra $100 for snacks and drinks to enjoy during the game.

 Oddspedia is a sports platform that provides information, odds and betting news on professional games, including the Super Bowl .